A postcard-perfect colorful vertical town set in the shelter of mountains.

-Here you can get leather-sandals made-to-fit and why not tatantalize your taste-buds with the freshest lemon-based goods.
-The Limonchello we had here was by far the freshest and most delicious.
-And we still have our bottle of chilli infused olive oil that we bought here.
+Here you can get leather sandals made to fit and why not tantalize your taste buds with the freshest lemon-based goods?
+The Limoncello we had here was by far the freshest and most delicious.
+And we still have our bottle of chili-infused olive oil that we bought here.

 There are also some beautiful art galleries to explore as well.